about this session

 Based partly in a classroom and partly on route in the palace, the session will feature the following:

-• Learn about Hampton Court’s stories and history.
+- Learn about Kensington Palace’s stories and history.

 This session is suitable for students with MLD, SLD and PMLD, aged between 6 and 16 years, who attend special schools or units.
 Please note that the presenter will be in costume unless requested otherwise by the school.

 13 March 2024

 28 June 2024

 11 July 2024

 Up to 10 students plus additional accompanying adults.